datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/artificial-neural-networks.md

 I=\sum_i\left( \frac{dy}{dt}(t_i)+y(t_i) \right)^2,
 $$

-which should be minimized to 0 if our struture of networks is optimized for this problem.
+which should be minimized to 0 if our structure of networks is optimized for this problem.

 Now the task becomes clear: